Asset Retirement Project

 Over the past few weeks, the project team has been working on the following:

-Now that demolition has commenced our neighbours and passersby may notice the following disturbances:
+When demolition is occurring our neighbours and passersby may notice the following disturbances:

 - Demolition noise from the construction equipment, which will be mitigated by limiting work to daytime production hours only (ie. 7:00am to 4:00pm)